 10 October 2018 - 25 January 2019

-There will be a focus on energy management tools to improve energy efficiency and to create cleaner production, emphasizing that these improvements provide a win-win situation for SMIs.
-In particular there is a focus on preparing for reaching the new International Standard on Energy Management (ISO 50001).
+There will be a focus on energy management tools to improve energy efficiency and to create cleaner production, emphasizing that these improvements provide a win-win situation for SMIs as well as helping countries contribute to the Sustainable Energy for All Goal on Energy Efficiency and the Sustainable Energy Development Goals.
+In particular there is a focus on preparing for reaching the new International Standard on Energy Management (ISO50001).

 Management staff involved in energy planning in their industries.
 Policymakers from government organizations, industrial associations, and institutes involved in industrial development.
 Consultants who work in areas related to the themes of the course.

-The short-term objectives are to provide the participants with insight into:
+The short-term objectives are to provide the participants with practical tools, knowledge and insight insights into:

 - General problems with energy efficiency within SMIs and possibilities to improvement through energy management.